 EwA Participatory Science Volunteering

-Biodiversity & Climate Science Need You! 🍃 There is a critical need to understand how climate and urbanization affect plant and animal life to protect and restore habitats where they can thrive, including in our urban green spaces.
-EwA is doing its part!
-EwA runs an extensive participatory biodiversity and climate participatory science program in […]
+Biodiversity & Climate Science Need You! 🍃 Understanding how climate and land use impact plant and animal life is crucial for protecting and restoring habitats where species can thrive—even in urban green spaces.
+EwA is committed to this mission, and you can be a part of it too!
+EwA leads a comprehensive participatory biodiversity and […]